silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 the file.
-So the first byte of the first line is byte number 0x0, the first byte of the second line is byte number 0x10, the first byte of the third line is number 0x20, etc. The middle column shows the actual bytes of the file in hexadecimal.
+So the first byte of the first line is byte number 0x0, the first byte of the second line is byte number 0x10, the first byte of the third line is number 0x20, etc. The middle column shows the actual bytes of the file in hexadecimal, which are all zero.
 In hexadecimal a byte stores values from 0x00 to 0xFF, so each byte is represented by two characters.
-The spacing in between the bytes helps us visualize them in groups of 4.
-There are 16 bytes on each line.
-The right column also shows the bytes of the file but represented as [ASCII] characters rather than hexadecimal values.
+Each line has 16 bytes and the spacing in between the bytes helps us visualize them in groups of 4.
+The right column is a duplicate of the middle column but it shows the bytes of the file represented as [ASCII] characters rather than hexadecimal values.
 Since only the byte values 0x20&ndash;0x7E correspond to ASCII characters, all other byte values are displayed as a `.` in this column.

 [ASCII]: {{ site.baseurl }}/part2/http/#text